OtHanski/reyrey/README.md

 Structure of project:

 - `main.py` is responsible for running the main program loop
+- `calctest.py` is a test script for checking that ray transfer calculations are working ok, not needed for operation.
 - GUI components are located in the aptly named `GUI_components` folder.
 - `GUI_LineGUI.py` imports different types of optical line components and arranges them inside the main window
 - `GUI_OptLineProto.py` defines the prototype class for optical lines.
 Use this as base if you want to build a new type of optical system.